Login Sign in

 If you are unsure what is making your dog worried, take them to the veterinarian for a checkup.
 This is especially true if your dog is experiencing other troublesome symptoms, such as limping, not eating or drinking, vomiting, hiding, or having accidents in the house.
 These can be signs of an underlying medical issue that needs to be addressed.

 Veterinarians will recommend treatment options based on what is causing a dog’s worried appearance.
-If a dog is experiencing anxiety, a sedative may be prescribed to help the dog relax.
+If a dog is experiencing anxiety, a wide range of medications are available to help.
+These medications range from anti-anxiety medications for daily or as needed use, sedatives, and calming supplements.
 As mentioned, some dogs who appeared worried are actually bored and may benefit from more stimulation through increased exercise and play.
 If a dog is showing signs of arthritis, your veterinarian may prescribe appropriate pain medications, such as Galliprant.
 A dog arthritis treatment plan can help your canine companion return to their relaxed and happy self.

 Your veterinarian can work with you to choose a treatment option that is right for your pet.
 Unfortunately, if left untreated, worry in dogs can lead to problematic behaviors, such as aggression and self-mutilation.
 That’s why it is important to mention any concerning symptoms to your dog’s veterinarian right away.